Platform Troubleshooting

 Check these first:

-- The file must live at the repository root.
+- The file must live at the project base path for the app Itera should run against.

 itera.yamlwins overitera.ymlwhen both files exist.- The top-level YAML value must be a mapping.

-If you expected a nested apps/web/itera.yml file to work, move that config to the repository root and set project.root: apps/web instead.
+If you expected a repository-root itera.yml file to configure a nested app automatically, move that config to the app's project base path or set project.root explicitly.

 commands.install.run or commands.install.script fails